 Hostile doesn’t necessarily mean violent or dangerous.
 When it comes to adverse possession, hostile has three legal definitions.

-- Awareness of trespassing.
-This rule requires that the trespasser is aware that their occupation fo the property amounts to trespassing.
-They have to know that they have no legal right to the property.
+- Awareness of Trespassing.
+This rule requires that the trespasser is aware that their occupation for the property amounts to trespassing.
+They must know that they have no legal right to the property.